* Moscow stocks fall 11.3 pct, rouble down 2.5 pct over war jitters

 Russian gas monopoly Gazprom, which supplies Europe through Ukraine, was down nearly 14 percent.

-Gazprom's finance chief warned Ukraine that it may raise gas prices from next month, accusing Kiev of a patchy payments record, but said gas transit to Europe was normal.
-Ukraine has increased gas imports in the last few days to beat a feared price rise, a spokesman for its gas transit monopoly said.
+Gazprom’s finance chief warned Ukraine that it may raise gas prices from next month, accusing Kiev of a patchy payments record, but said gas transit to Europe was normal.
+Ukraine has stocking up on gas imports in the last few days to beat a feared rise, a spokesman for its gas transit monopoly said.

 Ukraine’s Prime Minister Arseny Yatseniuk, head of a pro-Western government that took power when former president Viktor Yanukovich, a Russian ally, fled on Feb.
 21 after three months of street protests against his rule, said Putin had effectively declared war on his country.

-Yatseniuk said the government planned to cut spending by 14 to 16 percent as Ukraine prepares for talks with the International Monetary Fund to avert the danger of default.
+Yatseniuk said the government planned to cut spending by 14 to 16 percent as Ukraine prepared for talks on Tuesday with the International Monetary Fund to avert the danger of default.